project-akri/akri/docs/extensibility.md

 Once the nessie broker has been created (assuming `ghcr.io/<GITHUB USERNAME>/nessie:extensibility`), the next question is how to deploy it.
 For this, we need to create a Configuration called `nessie.yaml` that leverages our new protocol.

 Please update the yaml below to:
 * Specify a value for the imagePullSecrets.
-This can be any name and will correspond to a Kubernetes secret you create containing your container repo credentials.
+This can be any name and will correspond to a Kubernetes secret you create, which will contain your container repo credentials.
 Make note of the name you choose, as this will be used later in `kubectl create secret` and `helm install` commands.
 * Specify a value for your container image that corresponds to the container repo you are using

 ```yaml